 Though it had new owners as of 1942, Dooley’s Tavern retained its original name for several more years.
 The new owners continued to have trouble with robberies.
 Newspapers reported break-ins at the tavern in the 1940s and 1950s.

-In the 1960s the tavern was renamed Point Inn, and in the 1970s its various succession of names were the In-Crowd Tavern, then The Scoop, then Bogey’s in the 1980s.
+In the 1960s the tavern was renamed Point Inn, and in the 1970s its various succession of names were the In-Crowd Tavern, then The Scoop, then Bogey’s.

 Today there is a condo building at the former site of Dooley’s Tavern at 7305 Sand Point Way NE.
 Other small stores which grew up nearby, including a small grocery and a luncheon diner are also gone, except for a 7-Eleven store with gas pumps located a little to the south at 7215 Sand Point Way NE.

 Many thanks to Tom S., the inquirer who set me out on the search for the story of Carl R. Dooley, and thanks to the archivists and librarians who helped me with research.